Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-If the Operator continues to miss payments for a site after the Board has directed payment, you may apply to the Surface Rights Board again for each year of unpaid rentals.
+If the Operator continues to miss payments for a site after the Tribunal has directed payment on a first-year application, you may apply again for each year of unpaid rentals.

-After the first year, you can use our streamlined process if you meet all of these requirements.
+After the first year, you can use our streamlined process if you meet all these requirements:

-- You have previously applied to the Board to recover unpaid rentals and have been paid by the Minister.
+- You have previously applied to the Tribunal to recover unpaid rentals and have been paid by the Minister.

 - The payment was for the same site.

 - The site is still covered by the same surface lease agreement or Board Order.

 If you do not meet these requirements, follow the instructions on how to apply for surface rights recovery of compensation.